 - Will I still need glasses after surgery?
 For distance?
 For reading?

 How do I get ready for surgery?

 - When do I need to stop eating and drinking before surgery?

-- Should I have a check up with my regular doctor before surgery?
+- Should I have a checkup with my regular provider before surgery?

 - Do I need to stop taking or change any of my medicines?